chathura-de-silva/E-Commerce-Platform/docs/README.md

 * Product management: The platform allows users to create, manage, and track products, including their variants, categories, and inventory.
 * Order management: The platform allows users to place orders, track their orders, and manage their payments.
-* Reporting: The platform provides a variety of reports to help administrators to track the performance of their e-commerce business.
+* Reporting: The platform provides a variety of reports to track the performance of their e-commerce business.

 ## Basic Implementation Details